Press Brake Parts and Functions Explained

 Press Brake Electrical System

-The electric control system consists of an electrical control cabinet, a numerical control system console, and an operator station.
+The electrical control system of a modern press brake comprises three main components: an electrical control cabinet, a numerical control (CNC) system console, and an operator station.

 Press Brake Electrical System